Top 5 Online MBAs in Finance in 2022

 Online MBA degrees in finance often enable career transition or advancement for professionals who want to retain their current jobs while in school.
-Today’s top online MBA programs have similar content and rigor to on-campus programs, and finance MBAs emphasize foundational business management skills relevant to business and financial occupations — which pay nearly twice the nation’s median annual wage.
+Today's top online MBA programs have similar content and rigor to on-campus programs, and finance MBAs emphasize foundational business management skills relevant to business and financial occupations -- which significantly more than the national median annual salary.

 Online finance MBA programs differ considerably in quality, structure, and curricular foci, so take the time to research and compare prospective programs carefully.
 The following guide surveys possible curricula, career paths, and salaries associated with this degree.
 Readers can also find scholarships and professional organizations beneficial to online finance MBA students.